 Activate the Tablestore service if it is not activated.
 For more information, see the "Step 1: Activate Tablestore" section of the Use the Wide Column model in the Tablestore console topic.

 Create an instance.
 For more information, see the "Step 2: Create an instance" section of the Use the Wide Column model in the Tablestore console topic.

 Log on to the Tablestore console.

-On the Overview page, click the name of the desired instance.
+On the Overview page, find the instance that you created and click the name of the instance.

 Initialize an OTSClient instance